Apr 8, 2025

 Figure 2 shows net income, also converted to US dollars using current PPPs for private consumption.
 Data on average annual wages of Eurostat-OECD countries (except Cyprus and Malta) and the OECD tax-benefit model are sourced from the OECD.
 (See Table 1 and 2 for more details.
 Raw data and sources for Taiwan and Singapore are provided in Table 1 and 3.
 Average annual wages of Cyprus and Malta are calculated based on data from Eurostat.)

-Figure 3 and Figure 4 demonstrate the preliminary results in 2024.
+Figure 3 and Figure 4 demonstrate the results in 2024.

 Figure 1